don1138/OpenColorIO-Configs-slimmed/README.md

 ***

-This is **NOT** intended for prefessional production environments, but for hobbyists who want a more convenient way to try out ACES.
+This is **NOT** intended for prefessional production environments, but for hobbyists who want a convenient way to try out ACES.

 ***

+## Installation

+Download these files, and replace the existing **colormanagement** folder *(save a backup copy!)* inside the Blender App Bundle with the one provied.
+For detailed instructions, watch the **Setup ACES in Blender** video linked below.

 ## Backstory